-Please indicate whether the same legislative provisions (and/or case law or practice) are applicable to refugees and to beneficiaries of subsidiary protection in your (Member) State.

-☐ In national legislation?

-If box is marked, please specify legislation:

-☐ In case law?
+hether the same legislative provisions (and/or case law or practice) are applicable t eneficiaries of subsidiary protection in your (Member) State. to ☐ In national legislation?
+I f box is marked, please specify legislation: ☐ In case law?

-If box is marked, please indicate case law reference and short summary:

-☐ In practice?

-If box is marked, please explain practice:

-Regulations on that matter are not specified in national legislation, case law or in practice.

-Q22.
-If a beneficiary of subsidiary protection contacts official authorities of his/her country of origin, which of the following circumstances can lead to cessation of subsidiary protection:

-Regulations on that matter are not specified in national legislation, case law or in practice.

-Please tick options that apply.
-For each of the (ticked boxes) options indicated, please elaborate whether it is based on legislation, case law or (administrative) practice.

-$\hfill\Box$ Frequency of contacts with national authorities of the country of origin $\hfill \Box$ Obtaining the issuance or renewal of a passport ☐ Requesting administrative documents E.g. Document pertaining to family reunification or civil status such as birth certificates □ Marriage □ Other Please elaborate (e.g. other administrative formalities):

-Travelling to the country of origin
+If box is marked, please indicate case law reference and short summary: ☐ In practice?
+If box is marked, please explain practice: Q22 .
+If a beneficiary of subsidiary protection contacts official authorities of his/her country of origin, which of the following circumstances can lead to cessation of subsidiary protection: Please tick options that apply.
+For each of the (ticked boxes) options indicated, please elaborate whether it is based on legislation, case law or (administrative) practice. ☑ Frequency of contacts with national authorities of the country of origin ☑ Obtaining the issuance or renewal of a passport ☑ Requesting administrative documents E.g. Document pertaining to family reunification or civil status such as birth certificates ☑ Marriage ⊠ Other Please elaborate (e.g. other administrative formalities): Travelling to the country of origin Q23 .

-Q23.
 Please briefly describe national legislation on the right to travel (i.e. outside the State that granted subsidiary protection) of beneficiaries of subsidiary protection in your (Member) State?

-According to the article 65 of the Law on International and Temporary Protection, the person's right to stay in the Republic of Croatia can be terminated if he/she moves out of the Republic of Croatia or resides abroad longer than six months, without previously informing the Ministry of the Interior.
+Please see previous answers.
 Q24.
 Can a beneficiary of subsidiary protection request a travel document in your Member State?
-YESPlease note the provisions of Article 25 of the recast Qualification Directive on this question.

-If yes, please specify (i)its format (similar to the one issued to refugees?), (ii) duration and (iii) any geographical limitations attached to it (i.e. is a travel limitation to the country of origin specified in the travel document?)
+YES Please note the provisions of Article 25 of the recast Qualification Directive on this question.
+If yes , please specify (i)its format (similar to the one issued to refugees?), (ii) duration and (iii) any geographical limitations attached to it (i.e. is a travel limitation to the country of origin specified in the travel document?)
+According to Identity Documents Act § 26 (1) an alien's passport is a travel document issued to an alien by the Republic of Estonia and § 27 (1) an alien's passport shall be issued to an alien who holds a valid residence permit or has a right of residence in Estonia if it is proved that the alien does not hold a travel document issued by a foreign state and that it is not possible for him or her to obtain a travel document issued by a foreign state. § 28 (1) of the same act states that an alien's passport shall be issued with a period of validity of up to ten years, however, the period of validity shall not exceed the period of validity of the residence permit issued or the right of residence granted to the alien.
+Therefore the aliens passport shall be valid for 1 year or for 2 years. § 25 (1) states that an Estonian citizen's or an alien's travel document shall have unlimited scope of application.
+Q25.
+What are the most common reasons for travel to their country of origin stated by beneficiaries of subsidiary protection to national authorities: ∀ Visits for family reasons ☐ Marriage in the country of origin